caiw/pdfsplit/README.md

 # pdfsplit

-Split pdfs on blank pages
+Split pdfs on blank pages.

 Install dependences like: